Dantewanders/NamasteWellness/README.md

 I have attached a power point that shares an overview of the project.

-Installation
+##Installation.

 Open integrated terminals for the "api" and "ui" folders.

-In each terminal, run npm install to install dependencies Make sure you have an instance of Docker running.
+In each terminal, run npm install to install dependencies.

+Make sure you have an instance of Docker running.

 Create a database named Namaste_db.

-In the "api" intergrated terminal, run npx knex migrate:latest and npx knex seed:run to create and seed tables Starting the app
+In the "api" intergrated terminal, run npx knex migrate:latest and npx knex seed:run to create and seed tables.

+##Starting the app

 Using both intergrated terminals, run npm start to start the app!

 This should automatically open your browser with the link http://localhost:3000 to access the app.

 To start, create an account!
 Click the login button on the navbar.
 In this page, it has a link "create an account" which will take you to the register page to create an account!